-e.
 Registration Requirements for Research Assistants (RA) and Teaching Assistants (TA)

 Students awarded an assistantship within the Ira A. Fulton Schools of Engineering are required to be registered for 12 credit hours (no more, no less).
 Audit credit hours do not count towards the 12 credit hours.
+Non-Thesis CEN students need to register for 3-credits of practicum (CEN 580) research hours during the semester in which they are hired as RA.